3 Popular Agile Retrospective Templates (Download / Instant Access)

 2. Three Little Pigs Retrospective Template: 🐷

 Secondly, I brought an agile retrospective template that plays with an allegory.
-In this case, imagine you want to protect yourself from the bad wolf from the fable "the three little pigs".
-There are many retrospectives, where you have to imagine yourself in a certain situation.
-However, the whole thing is not done just for fun, but thinking oneself into a situation outside of one's field of expertise makes it easier to get at one's thoughts and thus increases the fruitfulness of the retrospective.
+In this case, you imagine you want to protect yourself from the big bad wolf from the fable “The Three Little Pigs”.
+There are many retrospectives in which you are supposed to put yourself in a certain situation.
+But you don’t just do it for fun, but putting yourself in a situation that is not related to the subject ensures that you can access your thoughts more easily and thus increase the yield of the retrospective.

 House of straw: What do we do that is just holding together, but could topple over at any moment? 🌱